 Short Term Alimony in Florida: Short Term Marriage in Florida

 The Florida Alimony Statute provides guidance on the length of time the court will consider (in many cases) as a short-term marriage in Florida, for the express purpose of determining how much to award in short term alimony in Florida.
 In another article, we have outlined the factors the Florida court will consider and listen to arguments on, when deciding whether to award alimony, and if so, how much alimony to award the needing party.
 A marriage that lasts for anything less than seven years is considered to be a short-term marriage in Florida.
 This is known as a rebuttable presumption.
 This article elaborates on the Florida alimony length of marriage for purposes of the parties arguing for, and the court awarding alimony.
-Jonathan Jacobs is an Orlando family lawyer ready to help you through these turbulent times.
+Jonathan Jacobs is an Orlando family lawyer ready to help you through these turbulent times in your alimony case.

 Florida Alimony Length of Marriage

 There are other marital durations (i.e. the Florida alimony length of marriage) that Florida also presumes unless successfully rebutted.
 Those other marital durations are a moderate term marriage, which is greater than seven (7) years but less than seventeen (17) years.
 Finally, for purposes of alimony considerations, a long-term marriage in Florida lasts (presumptively) for more than seventeen (17) years and has no specific upward time frame given it is as implied, the longest term possible under the eyes of the law.
 Spousal support is a major issue in many divorce cases.

 Orlando Family Lawyer